 In the Paris Agreement, all countries worldwide decided to limit global warming to well below 2°C (ideally as much as 1.5°C) compared to pre-industrial levels.
 This is extremely ambitious and essentially means that we are tightening our carbon budget.
-In concrete terms, it means that reaching the 2°C target with a high probability would allow us to emit at maximum only about 940 gigatons of CO2 between 2017 and 2100 into the atmosphere.¹ However, at present the world is still emitting 40 gigatons of CO2 every year.⁴ This corresponds to 1268 tons per second.
+In concrete terms, it means that reaching the 2°C target with a medium probability would allow us to emit at maximum only about 720 gigatons of CO2 between 2018 and 2100 into the atmosphere (stand 1.1.2018).¹ However, at present the world is still emitting 40 gigatons of CO2 every year.⁴ This corresponds to 1268 tons per second.
 In that context, the remaining budget is shrinking rapidly.

 The clock is ticking.
 The carbon clock of the Mercator Research Institute on Global Commons and Climate Change (MCC) shows just how little time is left for political decision-makers.
 Visitors of the MCC website can set out to explore which policy objectives under which scientific assumptions would allow for how much time to implement effective action.

 For example, on the top left of the clock you can select, for reaching the 2°C target, an optimistic upper estimate (about 900 Gt¹ remain in the budget), a medium estimate (about 720 Gt² remain), or a pessimistic lower scenario (about 350 Gt¹ remain).
 The right of the screen shows the scenarios that would correspond to the 1.5°C target.³ The carbon budget that corresponds to your selection is then displayed, alongside the remaining time left.